 Block Out Your Time

 Once you’ve identified your top priority for today, ask yourself when in your day would be best to do this task.
 Then block out time in your calendar to work on that task.
-Blocking out the most important priority in your calendar allows you to be more proactive about where you’re spending your time.
+This is also called Timeboxing and is used by people like Bill Gates and Elon Musk!
+By creating boxes of time for the most important priorities in your calendar allows you to be more proactive about where you’re spending your time.
 It also forces you to be realistic about your time.

 Do this each day to ensure you’re building productive, proactive habits that will allow you to focus your time on what’s most important to your small business.